 Your cat may decide to snuggle up to you when they are feeling vulnerable or even scared.
 There might be something in the environment that could be causing them distress, such as loud noises, new pets, guests, or a change in their surroundings.

 Feeding time can tell you a lot about your cat’s behavior.
 Your cat may approach and rub around your legs or perch on a part of your body.
-They are maybe trying to signal to you that they are hungry for their breakfast.
+They may be trying to signal to you that they are hungry for their breakfast.

 Your cat might want to be extra close to you if they are not feeling well, it may be their way of trying to tell you and to comfort themselves with a human they trust.
-If your cat starts doing this and you may have noticed a few symptoms of an underlying illness, this could be the cause.
-If your cat shows a difference in behavior after and seems ill it is best to take them to the vet for a health check-up.
+If your cat starts doing this and you have noticed other changed behaviors, like sleeping more than usual or being less eager to eat, these may be signs of an underlying illness.
+It is best to take them to the vet for a health check-up.

 If you are resting on a nice soft bed or relaxing on your couch, your cat may find this a desirable and comfortable spot as well.

-Your cat may be sleeping on you to thank you for something you recently did that pleased them, such as feeding, giving them a treat, or a new toy, it is not uncommon to see your cat show their gratitude.
+Your cat may be sleeping on you to thank you for something you recently did that pleased them, such as feeding them or giving them a treat or a new toy.
+It is not uncommon to see your cat show their gratitude.

 Your feline friend could simply just be trying to bond with you and show you affection.
 This is quite common with social animals or if they are feeling a bit lonely, even though most cats choose to ignore their owners most of the time.

-Your cat may be showing you love, and happiness and they may just generally enjoy spending time with you and your presence makes them feel safe and loved, this is commonly seen at night if your cat decides to cuddle up on you in your bed.
+Your cat may be showing you love and happiness.
+They may just generally enjoy spending time with you, and your presence makes them feel safe and loved.
+This is commonly seen at night if your cat decides to cuddle up on you in your bed.

-Although there seems to be a few reasons for this behavior, almost all of the reasons are positive.
-And your once antisocial cat deciding to take a nap on your lap may be a big achievement for most pet parents!
+Although there seem to be a few reasons for this behavior, almost all of the reasons are positive.
+Also, a typically antisocial cat deciding to take a nap on someone’s lap may be a big achievement for most pet parents!